eledroos/HexCodeClock/readme.md

 # HexCodeClock

-HexCodeClock is a OS X Screensaver (I believe it works on 10.9 and and newer).
+HexCodeClock is a macOS Screensaver that displays the current time as a hex color code, with the background color changing based on the time.

 ![](https://github.com/eledroos/HexCodeClock/blob/master/img/HexCodeClock.gif)